| Measuring Recruitment Marketing Success.By Paul Quinn, © 2003. PART ONE: One of the biggest failings in the marketing efforts of

 wisely and will also help you identify the most efficient

 and effective ways to attract quality candidates and clients.
+What to measure?

 Once you have decided to implement a marketing measurement